mmara13/Uni/README.md

 # 🎓 University Repository

-This repository contains all my coursework, projects, and materials from my university studies, organized by academic year and semester.
+This repository contains all my coursework, projects, and materials from my bachelor studies, organized by academic year and semester.

 ## 📁 Repository Structure